AustinArrington87/BitCorn/README.md

 * *Go to https://ropsten.etherscan.io/ and enter contract address*
 * *The From address should match your MetaMask account address*
 * *Click into the transaction and you will see the Contract address in the "To" field*

+ #You just deployed your NFT smart contract to the Ethereum chain!